daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Flies Faster Than a Bullet

-You can fly, and you’re superstrong, hard to hurt, and fast too.
-Is there anything you can’t do?
+You can fly, and you're superstrong, hard to hurt, and fast too.
+Is there anything you can't do?

 * Tier 1: Hover
 * Tier 2: Greater Enhanced Potential